AMonninger/REMARK-ECB/README.md

   - dashboard.ipynb
 - .....
 ```
-As you can see the resources directory of the REMARK is largely optional and can be molded as required.
-The only strict requirements are the bash scripts and the versioned requirements.txt file.
+As you can see the structure of the REMARK is largely optional and can be molded as required.
+The only strict requirements are the bash scripts and the versioned requirements.txt file or a Dockerfile in case of non-Python code.

 These bash scripts can contain any number of sequential steps, like running a python script, building latex files.
 Look at the bash script is this repository for an example.